 Customer service is always in demand, especially when the holidays roll around.
 You can find customer service job listings on Indeed and Glassdoor.

-Many of these jobs are part-time and temporary, which is great if you're looking for a short-term side gig.
-According to PayScale, customer service representatives make about $13.37 regardless of how much experience they have.
+Many of these jobs are part-time and temporary, which is great if you’re looking for a short-term side gig.
+Customer service representatives make a median salary of about $13.49 regardless of how much experience they have, according to PayScale.

 29. Mystery Shopper

 Many stores pay individuals to pose as customers and provide feedback on aspects like cleanliness and customer service.
 These “mystery shoppers” are paid a fee and reimbursed for any purchases made.
 A typical salary ranges from $8 to $25 per shopping trip, according to The Penny Hoarder.

 Mystery shopping is a popular way to make money on the side, but there are scammers out there who take advantage of the system.
 Never pay to join a mystery shopping company — it’s supposed to pay you.

 If you have a knack for crafting, make Etsy your first stop.
 You can sell handmade crafts and vintage items in the marketplace.
 Create desk accessories, print shirts or make jewelry to bring in extra cash this year.
 Find your niche and post your creations online for free publicity.
 Keep in mind that it costs 20 cents to post a listing on Etsy, and each transaction is charged 3.5 percent of the sale price.

 Click through to see the weirdest ways to make money.